Jô: Nagoya Grampus

 On 3 January 2018, Nagoya Grampus announced the signing of Jô.
 On 24 February, he scored his first goal for the club in a 3–2 win over Gamba Osaka.

 On 5 August 2018, he scored a hat-trick in a 3-2 win against Gamba Osaka.
 On 26 August, he scored a hat-trick again in a 4-1 win against Urawa Reds.
 In August 2018, he scored 10 goals in 5 matches.

-Third spell at Corinthians
+Later career

 On 17 June 2020, Corinthians announced that Jô would make his second return to the club and wear the number 77 as an allusion to the 1977 Campeonato Paulista.
 Jô's third spell at Timão, however, was surrounded by controversy.
 The striker went to a resort during the height of the coronavirus pandemic in Brazil, wore a green boot – which indirectly alluded to rival Palmeiras – and missed training.
 In June 2022, after another absence, Jô and Corinthians terminated their contract.